President Burwell is on Twitter!

 Sylvia M. Burwell is American University's 15th president and the first woman to serve as president.
 A visionary leader with experience in the public and private sectors, President Burwell brings to American University a commitment to education and research, the ability to manage large and complex organizations, and experience helping to advance solutions to some of the world's most pressing challenges.
-President Burwell joined AU on June 1 and succeeds Neil Kerwin.
+Burwell joined AU on June 1, 2017, succeeding Neil Kerwin.

-She earned a bachelor’s degree in Government from Harvard University and a BA in Philosophy, Politics and Economics from the University of Oxford as a Rhodes Scholar.
+She earned a bachelor’s degree in Government from Harvard University and a BA in Philosophy, Policy and Economics from the University of Oxford as a Rhodes Scholar.

-A second-generation Greek-American, President Burwell is a native of Hinton, West Virginia.
+A second-generation Greek American, Burwell is a native of Hinton, West Virginia.
 She and her husband Stephen Burwell are the parents of two young children.